What Time Is It Now On the Creator’s Clock?

 In other words, the Torah describes the time of “at evening” and “between the evenings” to both mean “at sunset” referring to the early evening, shortly after sunset or we may say: “twilight.”

 In Israel during the fall feasts the twilight lasts about 24 minutes before the complete dark comes upon the land.
 Since one minute equals eight months and ten days, twenty-four minutes equal 200 months or 16 years and eight months.

 Now, this is the hypothesis of the present author.

 We all agree that September 11, 2001 changed the world and nothing has been like before.
 Since then, wars, terrorism, death, and moral decline have become a trend of this world.
 But that was not yet the beginning of “the twilight zone” of darkness.

 The real turmoil of violent disturbances in the world began in December 2010 with the so-called “Arab Spring”: it first started as uprising in North Africa, but then it scorched like a wildfire raging and rapidly spreading in the Middle East.

-The reader may want to read chapter Writing On the Wall from the present author’s book Reckoning of Time and the article “Obama, ISIL, and the Bible Code” for more information on this controversial topic.
+The reader may want to read chapter Writing on the Wall from the present author’s book The Reckoning of Time and the article “Obama, ISIL, and the Bible Code” for more information on this controversial topic.

 If we assume that December, 2010 is the beginning of the twilight and the first evening and if we count 200 months or 16 years and eight months which correspond to the latitude of the Middle East and North Africa, we will come to the second evening, that is, 2027: the year of total darkness.